-The Council's revenue reserves available to cover investment losses are forecast to be £4.174 million on 31 March 2021.
+The Council's General Fund revenue reserves would have to cover any investment losses.
 In order to ensure that available revenue reserves are not put at risk in the case of a single default, the maximum that will be lent to any one organisation (other than the UK Government) will be £5.0 million.
 A group of banks under the same ownership will be treated as a single organisation for limit purposes.
 Limits will also be placed on fund managers, investments in brokers' nominee accounts, foreign countries and industry sectors as below.
 Investments in pooled funds and multilateral development banks do not count against the limit for any single foreign country, since the risk is diversified over many countries.

-Cash limit Any single organisation, except the UK Central Government £5.0m each UK Central Government Unlimited Any group of organisations under the same ownership £5.0m per group Any group of pooled funds under the same management £5.0m per manager Registered providers and registered social landlords £5.0m in total Unsecured investments with building societies £10.0m in total Money market funds £20.0m in total Real estate investment trusts £5.0m in total xii) Liquidity Management
+Cash limit Any single organisation, except UK Central Government £5.0m each UK Central Government Unlimited Any group of organisations under the same ownership £5.0m per group Any group of pooled funds under the same management £5.0m per manager Registered providers and registered social landlords £5.0m in total Unsecured investments with building societies £10.0m in total Money Market Funds £20.0m in total Real Estate Investment Trusts £5.0m in total xii) Liquidity Management